jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=A25EUhZGBws

 _This is another clip from the movie The Big Short.
-This "solid gold a**hole" is a modern-day antagonist.
-You're not supposed to understand the rationale of CDOs that makes him super-wealthy; because there is none.
-Like the divine rights of nobility, it's just the justification of a self-important hero.
+You're not supposed to understand the rationale of CDOs; because there is none.
+Like the divine rights of nobility, it's just the justification of a fallen hero.
 Credit: [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film))._

 ---